thecentraldogma/thecentraldogma.github.io/_posts/2024-03-22-protein-laguage-models.md

 - Predicing post-translational modifications: this is a per-token (amino acid) classification task.
 Essentially, here we are interested in predicting which residues will undergo some kind of change after the protein has been created.

+- $T_m$ prediction: Predicting the meltime temperature of a protein, which is the temperature at which the protein looses its stable 3D configuration.
+This is a prtein-level regression task.

 Benchmarks for evaluating transfer learning from protein LLMs: